Our hope is for each intern to feel part of the team while gaining experience that

 helps them grow professionally, relationally, spiritually, and in their leadership.
 Each intern will be placed in a specific ministry track, mentored by a supervisor, gain significant hands-on experience, and gain professional development experience.
 We desire for every intern to gain experiences that will equip them for their future work and career.

-- Intern receives bi-weekly compensation at $10/hour
+- Intern receives bi-weekly compensation

 - Intern receives 2.5 unpaid personal days per quarter